tronkos-glitch/forbidden-apks/README.md

 # forbidden-apks
-My son has some toys from me.
-But the apps are out of update.
-Here I will try to re-new them, using IA
+My son has inherited some toys from me, but their apps are no longer updated.
+Here I’ll try to bring them back to life using AI.

-This repo will have that APKs if they work!
+This repository will contain the APKs, if they work.